 A person may show more than one change in behavior.
-For example, a person having confusion may also have delusions.
+For example, a confused person may also have delusions.

 1. Confused Thinking

 A disturbance of consciousness is referred to as confusion.
-Being less alert or overly alert are major symptoms of confusion.
+Being less alert or overly alert are significant symptoms of confusion.
 Slow or inappropriate thinking can be seen as signs of confusion.
-For example, people having confusion often find it difficult to focus on simple questions and seem slow to respond.
+For example, confused people often find it difficult to focus on simple questions and seem slow to respond.
 Slurred speech can also be caused due to confusion.

 Some people hold fixed false beliefs that conflict with reality.
 Misinterpretation of actual perceptions and experiences often leads to delusions.
 For example, some people think that the lyrics of a song or the content of a newspaper article contain messages that refer specifically to them.

 Disorganized speech refers to speech that does not contain the expected logical connections between thoughts or between questions and answers.
 For example, people may start another thought without even finishing the first one.

 Disorganized behavior refers to abnormal behavior such as masturbating or undressing in public or shouting for an inappropriate reason.

 4.Frequent emotional outbursts (crying or being angry)